Visa 482 TSS Visa

 Temporary Skill Shortage visa (or TSS visa) is the most common visa for work in Australia and is designed to enable Australian employers to address labour shortages by bringing in foreign workers with skills which cannot be sourced appropriately from within the Australian labour market.
 In formulating the requirements for the 482 visa Australia insures that employment of Australian workers is prioritized, as the predecessor to the subclass 482, the 457 visa, was widely considered deficient in this regard.
 Family members may accompany you on this visa where they are members of your family unit.

 The maximum duration available on this visa is generally 4 years, but the duration is dependent on the occupation of the 482 TSS visa applicant.

-There are 3 available streams under this visa scheme:
+There are 3 available streams under the Temporary Skill Shortage scheme:

-- Short term stream for employers to source highly skilled overseas workers to fill short-term positions in a range of occupations.
-Lasting for a maximum of 2 years, or 4 years if an international trade obligation (ITO) applies;
+- Short term stream stream for employers to source highly skilled overseas workers to fill short-term positions in a range of occupations.
+Lasting for a maximum of two years, or four years if an international trade obligation (ITO) applies;

-While their visa remains in effect, TSS visa holders:
+While their visa remains in effect, Temporary Skill Shortage visa holders:

 - Can work in Australia for their approved sponsor in their approved occupation; and

-- May bring any eligible dependants with them to Australia in which their dependants can work and study; and
+- May bring any eligible dependents, such as family members, with them to Australia in which their dependents can work and study; and

 - Have no limit on the number of times they can travel in and out of Australia while the visa is valid.